finn-no/unleash-client-haskell-core/README.md

 - `Unleash`: Data structures and functions for getting features and variants.
 - `Unleash.HttpClient`: HTTP client for interacting with an Unleash server.

+An example client can be found in the `example-client` folder.

 ## Build

 ```